 Expanded polystyrene (EPS): cups, plates, clamshells, packing peanuts

 Solid polystyrene: disposable cutlery, CD cases, smoke detectors

 Styrofoam: The trademarked name for closed-cell extruded polystyrene (XPS), which is made by Dow Chemical and used for insulation and in crafts.

 “We’re taking it over for a reason,” Scuccimarra replied.
 “Because it’s polluting Putnam County, it’s polluting our environment, and these are things we’re now realizing are a detriment.
 This is the way you should go.
 And some people might need a little push to go into that direction.
 But calling all these organizations to come in here and talk — this will never get passed.”

 She pointed out that Putnam’s government stopped using polystyrene two years ago, and that the county’s interim health commissioner, Dr. Michael Nesheiwat, said his agency could handle enforcement.

 She also proposed giving businesses fair warning by delaying the law from going into effect for six months.
 “We’ll tell them, … ‘get ready for it, it’s coming.’
 I’m sure some companies are already thinking about this.”The Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.